 Hollister is served by extensive roadways providing access to the surrounding municipalities and to local destinations, such as employment areas, shopping centers, schools, recreational opportunities, and residential communities.

 These roadways are classified into different functional classifications:

-- > Highways
+- ► Highways

-- Arterials
+- > Arterials

-- Collectors
+- ► Collectors

-- Local Streets
+- ► Local Streets

-Figure C-1 illustrates the functional classification of the Hollister-area roadways.
+Figure C-1 illustrates the functional classifications of the Hollister's roadways.